 Sardines | Source

-Egg Laying Habits of These Birds
+Egg Laying Habits

 One interesting thing about how these birds produce offspring is their laying of eggs.
 A span of about five days can be the interval between egg-laying for Blue-footed boobies.

-Sometimes the older chick kills the younger ones.
+Sometimes, the older chick kills the younger ones.
 Talk about sibling rivalry!
 The more immature birds are very mismatched in this type of encounter.
 The parent birds do not interfere in this rivalry between the chicks.
-Often the older chick is fed first by the parent bird.
+Often, the older chick is fed first by the parent bird.

 Natural selection relating to Darwin's theory of evolution would seem to be more of random luck in this case.
-That first egg most often wins the lottery concerning survival long-term.
+That first egg most often wins the lottery for survival long-term.
 The others do not fare as well.

 Nesting Blue-footed booby